aflors1/Flask_API_Project/README.md

 Body: The following fields are required:

 * product_name: Name of the product (string).
-* category: Category of the product (must be predefined, e.g., "Electronics").
+* category: Category of the product (must be predefined).
+* - categories = ["Electronics", "Clothing", "Books", "Home", "Baby", "Beauty", "Fitness", "Pet", "Holiday", "Kitchen"]
 * price: Price of the product (float between 1 and 1000).
 * in_stock: Boolean indicating if the product is in stock.
-* date_added: Date when the product was added (YYYY-MM-DD format, within the last year).
+* date_added: Date when the product was added (YYYY-MM-DD format, within the last year of the date you run the code).

 Example: